LESLIE IWERKS- Founder & Creative Director

 MICHAEL E. TANG- Co-Producer

-Michael E. Tang Michael E. Tang is a versatile producer with extensive experience filming in domestic and international locations throughout North America, Asia, the Middle East, and Europe.
+Michael E. Tang is a versatile producer with extensive experience filming in domestic and international locations throughout North America, Asia, the Middle East, and Europe.
+He is an active member of the Producers Guild of America.

 After graduating cum laude, he relocated to Los Angeles to collaborate with several commercial production companies.
 His complementary interests in artistic craft and unscripted material prompted him to enter the non-fiction scene.
 Since joining Iwerks & Co. in 2011, Michael has overseen production on shorts, long form, and series based content.
 In addition, he also devotes his time to project development and corporate strategy.